 Healthy Chicken Salad Lettuce Wraps

-- 1.5 lbs chicken breasts cooked and shredded
+- 6 chicken breast cooked and shredded (approximately 1.5 lbs)

 - 1 head red leaf lettuce

-- Optional Toppings: pickles, carrots, red onion, avocado, etc.
+- carrot or other optional toppings: pickles, red onion, avocado, etc